Dynameiz/SEA-Salon/README.md

 <hr>

-You can check out this website yourself by clicking the link below:
+You can check out this website yourself by clicking this link :
 <a href="https://dynameiz.github.io/SEA-Salon/">Click me!</a>

 ## Prerequisites